Visiting the Exhibition & Tour

 Can we stand on the stage?

 We don’t allow visitors to go on the stage during the tours of the Globe Theatre or Sam Wanamaker Playhouse.
-This is partly for reasons of safety, but mainly because the Globe stage is a very special place and reserved for our actors and certain classes.
+This is partly for reasons of safety, but mainly because the Globe stage is a very special place and reserved for our actors and certain educational classes.

 Are the tours only in English?